spsforks/QB64-Wiki/WRITE-(file-statement).md

 * CSV files created can be read by Excel using a .CSV file name extension.
 Strings may or may not include quotation marks.
 * [Semicolon](Semicolon)s cannot be used in or following the WRITE statement!

+## Example(s)
-*Example:* Writes new data to a text file sequentially and reads it back to the program screen.
+ Writes new data to a text file sequentially and reads it back to the program screen.

 ```vb